 In addition to learning within the structured timetable of more than 25 hours a week, Bournemouth School also offers students a rich array of learning activities outside the classroom.

 The volume and diversity of extra-curricular activities ensures that the interests and talents of individuals are met.
 Numerous trips provide good opportunities to experience and learn about different cultures.
-Alongside the annual ski trip and trips to the World War I Battlefields, the languages department have offered in recent years the opportunity for students to visit France, Spain and Germany.
 During the week before the summer half term students in Years 7 to 9 (whilst Year 10 complete their work experience) are engaged in a wide range of activities.
-A variety of trips out of school such as to Marwell Zoo, Kew Gardens and Portchester Castle are complemented by a number of activities in school, such as art and drama workshops, PSHE presentations, and enterprise/languages activities.
+A variety of trips out of school such as to Marwell Zoo, the Globe Theatre, Avon Tyrell and Portchester Castle are complemented by a number of activities in school, such as art and drama workshops, personal development presentations, and enterprise and languages activities.

 Whilst the precise nature and timing of trips and visits changes from year to year, the mainstays of our extra-curricular provision are sport, music, the Combined Cadet Force, the Scouts and the Duke of Edinburgh Award Scheme.

-Sport and Physical Education is at the heart of life within Bournemouth School.
+Sport and physical education are at the heart of life within Bournemouth School.
 Students are encouraged to perform to their maximum capabilities in lessons, within the House sports programme, as part of the comprehensive extra-curricular programme or through the vast number of representative teams competing at local, regional and national level.
-A broad range of extra-curricular activities for those students who do not wish to compete in the main team events are offered, including options such as surfing, climbing, table tennis, dance, martial arts, basketball and badminton.
-Click here for further details
+A broad range of extra-curricular activities for those students who do not wish to compete in the main team events are offered, including options such as surfing, fencing, climbing, table tennis, dance, martial arts, basketball and badminton.
+Click here for further details.

 The activities described above are supplemented by the offer of a number of other clubs to meet the diverse interests of our students.
-The table below lists some of the extra-curricular activities available in 2016/17.
-The extra-curricular activity sheet for 2017/18 will be available early in the new academic year.
+The table below lists some of the extra-curricular activities available.

 |Name of Club||Age Range|